tomcourt/enguino/README.md

 For a sensor that might contain a voltage higher than Vcc using a voltage divider as used on the voltage sensor will cause a significant load which could create issues if still attached to a backup gauge.
 Alternatively a 15K ohm resistor between the sensor and the pin will safely clip voltages between 20.5 and -15.5 volts.
 The goal here is to limit the internal clamping diodes to no more than 1ma after the .7 volt diode drop.

+The tachometer measures RPM by recording the uS time whenever the pin has a rising edge.
+RPM = 60,000,000 / (time - last_time).
+The division may be replaced by an interpolation table.
+The time is only accurate to 4 uS so it could be pre-divided by 4.
+Other interrupt functions (thermocouple and time keeping) will cause occasional jitter.
+Collecting 4 samples, throwing out the highest and lowest and averaging the last 2 should fix that.

 ### Auxiliary Display

 The auxiliary display consists of two lines of a 4 digit [7 segment LED displays].
 Limited text would be shown on the s.
 Some letters are displayed in the wrong case, for example 't' instead of 'T'.
 The letters 'M', 'W' and 'X' can not be displayed in an any form.
 Others like 'V' end up looking the same as 'U'.

 A caution/warning [bicolor LED] is reworked by soldering onto the 'colon' column of the top display.
-This would be easier to see and interpret than the decimal point indicators.
-Red - warning, yellow - alert, green - ok.
+Red - warning(fix it now or land), yellow - alert(look into it before it becomes a problem), green - ok.

 An acknowledge pushbutton is also part of the display.